sevagh/headbang.py/docs/index.md

 <img src="./keypoints_pose_25.png" height=640px>

-### Implementation details
+### Pose preprocessing

-The calculation of head motion and peaks uses the returned (x, y) coordinations, which contains the position of each keypoint per frame.
+The calculation of head motion and peaks uses the returned (x, y) coordinates, which contains the position of each keypoint per frame.
 The keypoints `[0, 15, 16, 17, 18]` correspond to the nose, right eye, left eye, right ear, and left ear respectively.
 Only the y coordinate is considered, since side-to-side motion is less typical in headbanging.

 Interestingly, even though typically the _bottom_ of the headbanging motion, or the valley, is supposed to coincide with the perceived beat, considering valleys instead of peaks (either through specialized valley-finding algorithms, or by using peak picking with an inverted y coordinate curve), led to totally unusable results.
 There could be some relation to some delay of motion and perceived auditory beat, which is naturally accounted for by considering the top of the arc of motion rather than the bottom.